 Fraser’s theory of time as conflict “comprises a class of principles in the scientific and humanistic study of time.”
-Fraser postulates the “idea […] that time is not a single, one-way thrust in which the furnishings of the world partake equally, but a hierarchy of temporalities associated with a hierarchy of structurally stable integrative levels.”
-Time, as we humans perceive it, is an evolutionary result built upon the conflict between “structurally stable integrative temporal levels.”
-In order to traverse these temporalities, one thinks of traversing the temporalities that begin from physics and move on to biology.
-Organized in the order of their appearance and causal complexity in the beginning we have
+1 Fraser postulates the “idea […] that time is not a single, one-way thrust in which the furnishings of the world partake equally, but a hierarchy of temporalities associated with a hierarchy of structurally stable integrative levels.”
+2 Time, as we humans perceive it, is an evolutionary result built upon the conflict between “structurally stable integrative temporal levels.”
+3 Organized in the order of their appearance and causal complexity 4 in the beginning we have

-Therefore, Fraser distinguishes three lower temporal Umwelten: 1.
+Therefore, Fraser distinguishes three lower temporal Umwelten: 6 1.
 Atemporality, which is the Umwelt where “no meaning can be given to the idea of ‘event’, to conditions of ‘before-after’ or ‘past-present-future’.”
-2. Prototemporality, which is the Umwelt where “events may be identified but their temporal positions never precisely determined.”
-This Umwelt is applicable to the quantum world, in that “connections among prototemporal events may only be specified probabilistically.”
-3. Eotemporality, which is the Umwelt that “displays the dyadic relationship of before/after but not a preferred direction of time.”
-This temporality of pure succession is where the Lacanian order of the real operates.
-Looking past these three lower temporalities, we observe the “crucial break in the development of temporalities [which] came with biogenesis; specifically, with the need of organisms to provide for continuous internal synchronization of biochemical processes.”
-Continuing further, Fraser distinguishes three upper temporal Umwelten: 4.
-Biotemporality, which is linked to the Lacanian imaginary order in that “the emergence of the biotemporal present is defined in terms of needs of the organism” and its “demand for immediate satisfaction that characterizes [Freud’s] pleasure-principle [further reminding] one of the creature present [that] displays no long-term expectation or memory.”
-5. Nootemporality, which is the Umwelt that “extends the if-then relationship of conditional probability […] into the long-term memory of man.”
-Common usage describes this Umwelt as “human time,” by clearly distinguishing between past, present, and future thus constituting the temporality of the Lacanian symbolic order.
+7 2.
+Prototemporality, which is the Umwelt where “events may be identified but their temporal positions never precisely determined.”
+8 This Umwelt is applicable to the quantum world, in that “connections among prototemporal events may only be specified probabilistically.”
+9 3.
+Eotemporality, which is the Umwelt that “displays the dyadic relationship of before/after but not a preferred direction of time.”
+10 Looking past these three lower temporalities, we observe the “crucial break in the development of temporalities [which] came with biogenesis; specifically, with the need of organisms to provide for continuous internal synchronization of biochemical processes.”
+11 Fraser distinguishes three upper temporal Umwelten: 4.
+Biotemporality, where “the emergence of the biotemporal present is defined in terms of needs of the organism” and its “demand for immediate satisfaction that characterizes [Freud’s] pleasure-principle [further reminding] one of the creature present [that] displays no long-term expectation or memory.”
+12 5.
+Nootemporality, which is the Umwelt that “extends the if-then relationship of conditional probability […] into the long-term memory of man.”
+13 Common usage describes this Umwelt as “human time,” by clearly distinguishing between past, present, and future.
 Finally, 6.
 Sociotemporality, which is the Umwelt for “human groups if they are sufficiently coordinated to act in self-interest.”
-Table 1, succinctly presents Fraser’s temporalities hierarchically ordered from atemporality to the emergence of organic evolution.
+14 Table 1, 15 succinctly presents Fraser’s temporalities hierarchically ordered from atemporality to the emergence of organic evolution.